 Ruth Jakobi studied Music, French and Education in Hamburg, Germany and Lyon, France.
-Since September 2003, Ruth has been employed as Secretary General of the European Music Council (EMC), currying out this function today in dual leadership with Simone Dudt.
-The European Music Council, regional group for Europe of the International Music Council, is the umbrella organisation for musical life in Europe.
-It acknowledges the significant role that music and culture play in the political and societal development of a peaceful and integrative Europe.
+She has been involved with several European and international cooperation projects (for the Academy of Music and Performing Arts Hamburg, IRCAM, European Music School Union, EMC, IMC), and is currently employed as Secretary General of the European Music Council (EMC), in dual leadership with Simone Dudt.
+The European Music Council, regional group for Europe of the International Music Council (IMC), is the umbrella organisation for musical life in Europe.
 Simone and Ruth are responsible for EMC’s strategic development, for advocacy work in cultural policy, as well as for the planning and implementation of international cooperation projects.

 Alfons Karabuda is an accomplished composer with more than 30 years of experience in the music industry, he is an integral profile and driving force within the world of music.
 His current engagements are wide-spreading across the international music industry, with him also being the president of the International Music Council, honorary president of the European Composer and Songwriter Alliance as well as Executive Chairman of SKAP (The Swedish Association of Composers, Songwriters & Lyricists), Musiksverige (MusicSweden), The Global Node Stockholm and a former expert in the field of artistic rights to the UN Human Rights Council as well as in the cultural committee at the Swedish National Commission for UNESCO.
 In addition, he serves as a member of the executive committee of STIM (The Swedish Performing Rights Society), The Royal College of Music in Stockholm and the Global Music Vault.
 Karabuda is also chairman of the Polar Music Prize Award Committee and a board member.